-Aurora is New Zealand operated and owned, with Aurora Financial, a related party financial advice business, representing 40% of the ownership.
-Owing to this partially shared ownership structure, all members of the Aurora KiwiSaver scheme receive financial advice.
-This financial advice will be provided by an Aurora Financial adviser, or an adviser approved by Aurora Financial and who meets the ongoing standards required by Aurora Financial.
+Aurora is New Zealand operated and owned.
+All members of the Aurora KiwiSaver Scheme receive financial advice.
+This financial advice will be provided by an Aurora Capital adviser, or an Independent Financial Adviser who meets the ongoing standards required by Aurora Capital.
 Aurora believes that good financial advice is key to helping members achieve their financial goals, where financial advisers work closely with members to identify the investment solutions that can meet their individual risk, return and personal preferences.
 This may include blending funds to achieve a suitable mix of risk through a lifecycle or strategy approach.
 Aurora's vision is to deliver an investment experience that is member, planet and people centric.
 It aims to do this by providing members with competitive long-term returns, transparency about what's in the portfolios, and creating a positive impact on people and the planet.